odrevet/SimpleGameLayer/demo/RPG/README.md

 ```
 Path to tileset image file
 Number of animations
-Number of frames List Tile id for each frame
+Number of frames List Animation speed in frame Tile id for each frame
 ```

 ### .tiles